clintonbuzon-dsanalytics/simple_de_splitter/README.md

 Main code is on one python file: `simple_de_splitter.py` and then built as an executable binary package using pyinstaller

+Executables are already built so that you can immediately download and use the program without building
+  - Mac (Mojave) app is under dist_mac folder
+  - Windows (Windows 10) app is under dist_windows folder

 ## Dependencies
 Before building executable file using pyinstaller, we need to install a few python packages on our machine, ideally within a virtual environment